Religion in Korea: Joseon Dynasty

 The Joseon dynasty ran an observatory-forecasting service called Gwangsanggam, in which two members professionalized in myeonggwahak were to take charge of fortune-telling.

-The Joseon Dynasty initially adopted Buddhism as a religion and Confucianism as a political ideology but gradually moved to a policy of sungyueokbul, where Buddhism was suppressed in state affairs and replaced by Confucian principles.
+The Joseon Dynasty initially adopted Buddhism as a religion and Confucianism as a political ideology, but gradually shifted to a policy of sungyueokbul, in which Buddhism was suppressed in state affairs and replaced by Confucian principles.
 In the first half of the Joseon dynasty, Buddhist monk Hyujeong argued that the three religions of Confucianism, Buddhism, and Taoism were in agreement with each other on fundamental levels, similar to the Three teachings.
-Also, there were Confucian scholars like Maewŏltang Kim Sisŭp who attempted to explain Buddhist concepts through Confucian principles.
+Also, there were Confucian scholars such as Maewŏltang Kim Sisŭp who sought to explain Buddhist concepts through Confucian principles.

-Taoism, which has been handed down since the Goguryeo period, had Daecheong-gwan in Kaesong, and after the relocation of Hanseong, Sogyeok-jeon was established and Doryu was placed as a season, taking charge of Samcheong and Seong-jin.
+Taoism, which has been handed down since the Goguryeo period, had Daecheong-gwan in Kaesong.
+After the relocation of Hanseong, Sogyeok-jeon was established, and Doryu was designated as a season, taking charge of Samcheong and Seong-jin.
 In addition, the worship of the Crown Prince (關王) was transmitted to the people.
 As fortune-telling, secret divination, and Gam-rok spread to the civilian population, ideas such as hermitage, the last days, the rebellious revolution, and fate permeated the people deeply.

 Catholicism

-As the Joseon dynasty entered into the modern era whilst keeping the state in relative isolation, it soon faced the problem of the transmission of religions from the West.
+As the Joseon dynasty entered the modern era whilst keeping the state in relative isolation, it soon faced the problem of the transmission of Western religions.
 Catholicism or sometimes called seogyo was introduced in the late 18th century as a part of Western thoughts and studies.

 Catholicism was secretly spread by missionaries infiltrating the country despite the prohibition, and it led to multiple persecutions by the court during the 19th century.
-This persecution was not only caused by the religious policy of the court, but also by actions that went against the Confucian ideology and policies of Joseon.
-For example, the Hwang Sa-Yeong White Book incident, which was caused by Catholics to seek freedom of religious belief, led to the worsening of Sinyu Persecution (신유박해) in 1801.
+This persecution was caused not only by the court's religious policy but also by actions that ran counter to Confucian ideology and Joseon policies.
+For example, the Hwang Sa-Yeong White Book incident, which was sparked by Catholics seeking freedom of religious belief, led to the worsening of the Sinyu Persecution (신유박해) in 1801.

 Donghak

-Due to internal and external circumstances, the court took a liberal attitude toward Western religions, in 1896.
+Due to internal and external circumstances, the court took a liberal attitude toward Western religions in 1896.
 This made it easy for several denominations of Protestantism to enter.
-Donghak was born as a national religion amidst the adversity of Western religions.
-Within two years of Donghak's occurrence, it developed to the point of establishing a system of affiliations and missionaries (접주) in various places and strengthening the organization of the denomination.
-Eventually, it became Cheondogyo, and by Lee Don-Hwa, it was ideologically developed even to the philosophy of a new man.
+Donghak emerged as a national religion amid the adversity posed by Western religions.
+Within two years of Donghak's emergence, it developed to the point of establishing a system of affiliates and missionaries (접주) in various places and strengthening the denomination's organization.
+Eventually, it became Cheondogyo, and, under Lee Don-Hwa, it was ideologically developed, even to the point of a philosophy of a new man.